alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 #### Different encryption type

-You cannot upgrade your service plan using the `cf update-service` command if the new plan has a different encryption type to the current plan, for example from free unencrypted to paid high availability encrypted.
+You cannot upgrade your service plan using the `cf update-service` command if the new plan has a different encryption type to the current plan.

 To upgrade, you must set up a new service and move your app data over.